-Agentic AI refers to AI designed with human-like autonomy to carry out specific tasks without constant human intervention, so Agnetic AI in healthcare is an autonomous system effectively acting as another medical team member alongside human clinicians.
+Agentic AI refers to AI designed with human-like autonomy to carry out specific tasks without constant human intervention, so Agentic AI in healthcare is an autonomous system effectively acting as another medical team member alongside human clinicians.

 By operating independently yet collaboratively, agentic AI systems extend the capabilities of healthcare teams, handling routine or data-intensive duties and allowing clinicians to focus on complex patient care, so let me tell you more about Agentic AI in Healthcare, from use cases to best practices.